miaumee/miaumee.github.io/index.md

 > This is going to be from a separate paragraph with `.blockquote` class.
 {: .blockquote}

+This is a .bd-callout paragraph.
+Check it out, because it's really really cool.
+{: .bd-callout .bd-callout-primary}

 ## Colorboxes

 The class `.alert` is needed for all alerts.